Why an overlay, not a replacement. The thesis.

 The AI IR Overlay adds four agent-aware controls (the Minimum Viable Overlay, or MVO) on top of your existing IR program.

-│ Recovery → Post-Incident │
+│ Recovery → Closure │

 │